The Best Backpacking Tents of 2017

 Of all the tents tested here, only the Hilleberg model comes with enough guyline to achieve a proper pitch.
 Hilleberg and Big Agnes are also the only companies that include enough stakes for each guy point.
 Pretty lame, right?
 Easton Nano Tent Stakes and Kelty TripTease LightLine are very good accessories you may need to purchase.

 Tent pole repair - Poles can break, and when they do it is a good idea to have a repair kit handy.
 The MSR Tent Pole Repair Kit is a good option.
 Many of the tents we tested this year come with included pole splints.

 Consider an Ultralight Shelter

-If ultralight backpacking is your objective, or may be in your future, we highly recommend using trekking poles to support one of the tents found in our Ultralight Tent Review.
+If ultralight backpacking is your objective or may be in your future, we highly recommend using trekking poles to support one of the tents found in our Ultralight Tent Review.
 Floorless shelters are ideal for pushing the ultralight performance envelope.

 The world is your oyster when shopping for a new backpacking tent.
 If you plan to travel long distances with your tent on your back, the weight and packed size metric will become the most important one to you.
 We like the Big Agnes Copper Spur HV UL 2 and the Tarptent Double Rainbow, which are the best in the weight category.
 If you're most concerned about durability and weather resistance, consider the Hilleberg Anjan GT.
-If you want a luxurious comfortable model for your family and all of your stuff, the REI Half Dome 2 Plus absolutely tops our list.
-There is a tent out there for all of you and we think you can find it in one of the models we've tested.
+If you want a luxurious, comfortable model for your family and all of your stuff, the REI Half Dome 2 Plus absolutely tops our list.
+There is a tent out there for all of you, and you can find it in one of the models we've tested.

 — Jessica Haist and Jess McGlothlin